BlaineDev/431-classes-2022/class01/README.md

 - the information available on [getting R and R Studio](https://thomaselove.github.io/431-2022/software.html#installing-r-and-r-studio) and some [R packages and data sets](https://thomaselove.github.io/431-2022/software.html#installing-r-packages-and-datacode-for-431) installed on your computer.
 - the [Campuswire discussion forum](https://thomaselove.github.io/431-2022/campuswire.html) for the class, and other [ways you can get help from us](https://thomaselove.github.io/431-2022/contact.html)
     - [Campuswire](https://thomaselove.github.io/431-2022/campuswire.html) is the best place to ask (and answer) questions outside of class time, especially before TA office hours begin on 2022-09-06.
-- the [Canvas](https://canvas.case.edu/) page for the course
-    - We use [Canvas](https://canvas.case.edu/) as a place to turn in assignments.
-That's about it.
+- the [Canvas](https://canvas.case.edu/) page for the course, which we use only as a place to turn in some assignments.
 - the Shared Google Drive for the course, which you should find listed as **431 Fall 2022 Dr Love and Students** on your CWRU Google Drive.
-At the moment, it contains nothing, but that will change.
+At the moment, it contains nothing of particular importance, but that will change.

 3. RStudio's [incredibly useful Cheat Sheets](https://www.rstudio.com/resources/cheatsheets/) are a great source of help, too.